 - Create an Annual Subtotal Sheet and create a simple counter; use the MATCH function with the counter that should find the column number in the detailed model including the annual summaries.

-- Use the INDEX with the MATCH and create a TRUE/FALSE switch when the Annual (or quarterly) total occurs
+- Use the INDEX with the MATCH and create a TRUE/FALSE switch when the Annual (or quarterly) total occurs.

 Clean Monthly Model

 In the clean monthly model, make a counter by month as shown in the screenshot below.
 It is much better to keep you model clean for consistent equations and also for flexibility and also for graphing.
 Note the period counter in row three that is labeled with the EIS short-cut.
 This just counts the months.
 Note that the adjusted counter is skips after number 12.
 This skip is driven by the TRUE in row 5.

 Make a Second Counter that Skips a Number After the Year is Finished